you-zhou/notes/dev.md

 If you are under a Unix environment.
 The following command does the job:

 export `DATABASE_URL=postgres://example_user:password@localhost:5432/bitsroom`

-After this, run Django migrations: `$ python manage.py migrate`
+After this, run Django migrations: `$ python manage.py migrate` And then, run the server with:  `$ python manage.py runserver`

-And if you got something like this, let’s run the server!

 ## slug
 ### 1. Generating a unique slug for a *single* model.